 Liberty Head “Barber” Dime

-Charles E. Barber was the Chief Engraver of the U.S. Mint at the time and designed the Barber dime.
+Charles E. Barber was the Chief Engraver of the U.S. Mint at the time and designed the Barber Dime.
 The Barber Dime was designed in 1892 and was produced from 1892-1916.
 This coin was minted in 90% silver and 10% copper.
 The Barber design is similar to the Seated Liberty Dimes’ design.

 Winged Liberty Head “Mercury” Dime

-Usually referred to as the Mercury dime, the Winged Liberty Head dime does not actually feature the Roman messenger god, Mercury.
+Usually referred to as the Mercury Dime, the Winged Liberty Head dime does not actually feature the Roman messenger god, Mercury.
 Sculpted by Adolph A. Weinman, the obverse depicts the goddess of Liberty in a Phrygian cap.
 The hat has wings on its side to symbolize the freedom of thought that is widely valued in the United States.
-The reverse, on the other hand, features a fasces, an Italian symbol of a government’s power, that is surrounded by olive branches.
+The reverse, on the other hand, features fasces, an Italian symbol of a government’s power, that is surrounded by olive branches.